abelardopardo/ontask_b/docs/_sources/Introduction/index.rst.txt

 What is OnTask
 ##############

-Welcome to OnTask, the platform offering instructors and educational designers the capacity to use data to personalize the learner experience.
+OnTask is a platform offering instructors and educational designers the capacity to use data to personalize the learner experience.

-Learning is complex, highly situated, and requires interacting with peers, instructors, resources, platforms, etc. This complexity can be alleviated providing learners with the right support actions.
-But this process becomes increasingly complex when the number of learners grows.
-The larger the number of learners, the more difficult is for instructors to provide support.
-Typical solutions usually include suggesting or providing generic resources that are only relevant to a subset of the audience.
+Learning is complex, highly situated, and requires interacting with peers, instructors, resources, platforms, etc. This complexity can be alleviated providing learners with the right support actions such as feedback, recommendations, discussions, etc. However, all these actions become increasingly complex when the number of learners grows.
+The larger the number of learners, the more difficult is for instructors to provide adequate support.
+Typical solutions include providing generic resources or sending announcements that are only relevant to a subset of the audience.

 .. sidebar:: Learner testimonials